Rye whiskey is a notable American whiskey type that suits the flavor preferences of a variety of whiskey drinkers.

 It combines cinnamon, honey, and anise with its rye spices and additional allspice flavoring, with herbal, floral, minty, and nutty hints throughout the sensory experience of each sip.

-It’s an excellent choice served neat but also holds up in a cocktail, with just a bit of water or with some ice.
-Manhattans, in particular, is a go-to drink for this particular whiskey brand.
+It’s an excellent choice served neat but also holds up in classic cocktails, with just a bit of water or with some ice.
+Manhattans, in particular, are a go-to drink for this particular whiskey brand.

-High West is a relatively newer brand, founded in 2006 by David and Jane Perkins.
+High West Double Rye is a relatively newer brand, founded in 2006 by David and Jane Perkins.
 And just 10 years later, they were named the Distiller of the Year by Whiskey Advocate.